 This report was written by Kristine Hamann, Executive Director of the Prosecutors' Center for Excellence (PCE), and Owen R. Eagan and Alexandra Rogers, both students at the Georgetown University Law Center.
 The report significantly benefited from the excellent editorial insights of Charlotte Bismuth, William Darrow, and Jack Segelstein.
-Thanks also for the invaluable assistance of Rebecca Noeske, a student at the Georgetown University Law Center and PCE staff members Marissa D'Amore, Sarah Solano Geisler, Alissa Slater, and Lynzie Adams for their invaluable contributions to the collection of materials, design of the paper and an interactive map that can be found here on the PCE website.
+Thanks also for the invaluable assistance of Rebecca Noeske, a student at the Georgetown University Law Center and PCE staff members Marissa D'Amore, Sarah Solano Geisler, Alissa Slater, and Lynzie Adams for their invaluable contributions to the collection of materials, the design of the paper and an inter-active map that can be found on the PCE website at www.pceinc.org.